Who we are

 Our Take: (Zone Zero-Conejo Valley)

-A one-size-fits-all approach fails to recognize the vast differences between homes in rural environments and the relatively small lots found in suburban communities.
+A one-size-fits-all approach fails to recognize the vast differences between homes in rural and forested environments and the relatively small lots found in suburban communities which are often close to brush and grasses of the chaparral open space.
 The new risk mitigation regulations should reflect these differences.

 The Board of Forestry wants homeowners and communities to accept the Zone 0 regulations as a necessary sacrifice.
-They are minimizing the harms, ignoring scientific input that interferes with their goals, and hoping to push these regulations through before the public catches on.
+They are minimizing the harms, ignoring scientific input that interferes with their goals, and hoping to push these regulations through before the public understands what is happening.

 We are questioning the science behind the mandated removal of well irrigated, high moisture plants from Zone 0.
-Videos circulated by CAL FIRE and insurance companies are staged using very low moisture vegetation, creating the impression that well irrigated plants are a major reason for ember ignited house fires.
-It appears that millions of Southern California homes will be forced to make expensive, potentially harmful modifications to their properties if these regulatons are adopted.
+Videos circulated by CAL FIRE and insurance companies were conducted using very low moisture vegetation, creating the impression that well irrigated plants are a major reason for ember ignited house fires.
+It appears that millions of Southern California homes will be forced to make expensive, potentially harmful modifications to their properties if these regulations are adopted.

 Moving Forward:

-Implementation of Zone 0 regulations is a reasonable step toward enhancing community fire resilience.
-Homeowners will cooperate if they are included in a process that has good science behind the mandates and flexibility in implementation that takes finances, protection of the environment, enjoyment of nature, and reasonable use of property into account.
+Implementation of common sense Zone 0 regulations is an important step toward enhancing community fire resilience.
+Homeowners will cooperate if they are included in a process that has good science behind the mandates and flexibility in implementation that takes costs, protection of the environment, enjoyment of nature, and reasonable use of property into account.

 join us